tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 # kmutil configure-boot -c u-boot.macho <...>
 ```

 Once `kmutil` has completed successfully, shut down the machine.
-If on a laptop, connect your USB peripherals, including the flash drive with the installer ISO, to a USB-C port through the USB A to C adapter.
+Connect the flash drive with the installer ISO to a USB-C port through the USB A to C adapter.
 If on a Mac mini, you can use either the USB-A or USB-C ports.
-Connect the Ethernet cable to the network port or adapter as well.
+If not using Wi-Fi, connect the Ethernet cable to the network port or adapter as well.

 Start the Mac, and U-Boot should start booting from the USB drive.
 After a short delay, GRUB will start, then the NixOS installer (the default GRUB option is fine).
 You will get a console prompt once booting completes.